volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 * OS Type: Other OS
 * Wake on LAN : Disabled

-Based on  the GPU you’re using change the following settings:
+Based on the GPU you’re using, change the following settings:
 - Dedicated graphics card:
 * Integrated Graphics : Disabled
 * Graphics: PEG/PCIe Slot 1